 dividends may be declared or paid in any currency.

-The board may agree with any member that dividends which may at any time or from time to time be declared or become due on his shares in one currency shall be paid or satisfied in another, and may agree the basis of conversion to be applied and how and when the amount to be paid in the other currency shall be calculated and paid and for the Company or any other person to bear any costs involved.
+The board may agree with any member that dividends which may at any time or from time to time be declared or become due on that member's shares in one currency shall be paid or satisfied in another, and may agree the basis of conversion to be applied and how and when the amount to be paid in the other currency shall be calculated and paid and for the Company or any other person to bear any costs involved.

 Method of payment

-The Company may pay any dividend or other sum payable in respect of a share, it may, subject to paragraph (c) below, be paid by such method as the board, in its absolute discretion, shall determine and without limiting any other method of payment which the Company may adopt, the board may determine that a payment can be made wholly or partly by one or more of the following means:
+The Company may pay any dividend or other sum payable in respect of a share, subject to paragraph (c) below, by such method as the board, in its absolute discretion, shall determine and without limiting any other method of payment which the Company may adopt, the board may determine that a payment can be made wholly or partly by one or more of the following means:

 by cheque or dividend warrant payable to the holder (or, in the case of joint holders, the holder whose name stands first in the register in respect of the relevant share) or to such other person as the holder (or, in the case of joint holders, all the joint holders) may notify to the Company for the purpose; or